mkuyper/basicmac/services/perso/README.md

 > line in active-high mode.
 Since the idle state of a UART line is logic high,
 > a PTE is easily detected whenever a serial transceiver is connected to the
 > device.

+The bit rate may either be configured to a fixed value (e.g. 115,200 bps), or auto-baud detection can be used if supported by the hardware.
+The data framing employed by the data link layer allows synchrozation characters to be sent by the PTE, such as a `0x55` byte.
+To resynchronize the frame detector, a `0x00` character shall be sent by the PTE after any synchronization characters.

 ## Data Link Layer